reemo3dp/reemo3dp.github.io/docs/devices/Siboor-Voron-V0.2r1Aug23/errata.md

 Milky PTFE tube for the hotend tube (smaller diameter)

+### `SIBOOR` Page 15 - Electronics and cabling

+!!! danger

+    THIS CAN BREAK YOUR BOARD.
+Be extra vigilant

+The Kirigami Bed PCB with the Logo Neopixels is displayed from the top down.
+When pinning your connector, make sure the polarity matches the silk screen on the PCB!

+Double-check the fan polarity on the toolhead PCB.
+Some kits come with the polarity wrong on all fans!
+Check <https://github.com/VoronDesign/Voron-Hardware/blob/master/V0-Umbilical/Images/Toolhead_PCB_Layout.png> for the PCB layout, and make sure to measure continuity from the pin on the toolhead PCB to the fan connector going into the mainboard.

 #### `VORON` Page 191/`SIBOOR` Page 17 - Back Panel

 Flip the panel around.
 USB Ports to the left, 4 holes on the panel on the top